jeffreyadams/atlasofliegroups-docs/tutorial/video_1B/real_forms.rst

 In other words, ``delta`` is the outer automorphism that exchanges ``alpha[0]`` and ``alpha[4]``; ``alpha[1]`` and ``alpha[3]`` and fixes ``alpha[2]``.

 This gives another way of thinking about coordinates.
-That is trying to understand the automorphism ``delta`` by looking at what it does to the simple roots.
+That is, trying to understand the automorphism ``delta`` by looking at what it does to the simple roots.